hayleyw7/hayleyw7/README.md

 I recognized a lack of representation and resources in these roles, which motivated me to help my community by getting an education in front-end development at Turing School of Software & Design.
 My propensity for empathy and accessibility have led me to place considerable focus on a variety of user experiences and representation.

-As a software developer, my specialties include JavaScript ES6, React, Cypress, Sass, HTML5, & web accessibility.
+As a software developer, my specialties include JavaScript ES6, React, Cypress, Sass, & HTML5.
 I am seeking a mutually beneficial role that fosters collaboration, growth, and intersectionality.
-If your team has an opportunity that fits, please reach out to hayleywitherell@gmail.com.

 ---